cnnrrss/es-kit/docs/Scaling.md

 - ES Circuit Breaker: They are especially prone to issues for aggregations where it is difficult to estimate in advance the amount of memory that an aggregation will consume.

+- **Doc values**: loaded on disk instead of memory hence significantly lowering heap pressure.
+Caveat is they must be loaded at index time.

 ### Useful Links